-Full-time, permanent EPA and SPA UNC Charlotte employees may be eligible for tuition waivers or reimbursements.
-More information can be found on the Human Resources' website.
+Full-time, permanent EPA (Exempt from the State Personnel Act ) and SPA (Subject to the State Human Resources Act) UNC Charlotte employees may be eligible for tuition waivers or reimbursements.
+More information can be found on the Human Resources website.

 Already have a job?
 Many employers offer tuition benefits for individuals seeking to further their education.
 Be sure to check with your supervisor to see if your company offers employee educational assistance programs.